-RCC § 22A-210.
+RCC § 22E-210.
 ACCOMPLICE LIABILITY.
+14

 - (a) Definition of Accomplice Liability.
 A person is an accomplice in the commission of an offense by another when, acting with the culpability required by that offense, the person: - (1) Purposely assists another person with the planning or commission of conduct constituting that offense; or - (2) Purposely encourages another person to engage in specific conduct constituting that offense. - (b) Principle of Culpable Mental State Elevation Applicable to Circumstances of Target Offense.
-Notwithstanding subsection (a), to be an accomplice in the commission of an offense, the defendant must intend for any circumstances required by that offense to exist. - (c) Principle of Culpable Mental State Equivalency Applicable to Results When Determining Degree of Liability.
-An accomplice in the commission of an offense that is divided into degrees based upon distinctions in culpability as to results is liable for any grade for which he or she possesses the required culpability. - (d) Relationship Between Accomplice and Principal.
+Notwithstanding subsection (a), to be an accomplice in the commission of an offense, a person must intend for any circumstance elements required by that offense to exist. - (c) Grading Distinctions Based on Culpability as to Result Elements.
+An accomplice in the commission of an offense that is graded by distinctions in culpability as to result elements is liable for any grade for which he or she possesses the required culpability. - (d) Relationship Between Accomplice and Principal.
 An accomplice may be convicted of an offense upon proof of the commission of the offense and of his or her complicity therein, although the other person claimed to have committed the offense: - (1) Has not been prosecuted or convicted; or - (2) Has been convicted of a different offense or degree of an offense; or - (3) Has been acquitted.